About me

 Research

-I am generally interested in researching useful inductive biases for building robust systems.
+I am generally interested in researching useful inductive biases for building more efficient and robust systems.
 I believe Causality and Bayesian ideas to be key for this.
 Currently, I have been working on developing flexible approaches to causal discovery using Bayesian model selection, with the aim of applying causal discovery to real world problems.
+Here I am particularly excited about using Neural processes to develop a foundation model approach to causal discovery.
 I also hope to use insights from this in improving robustness and generalisation of machine learning systems.
 Recently, I have also been interested in scaling theory for neural networks.
 Feel free to reach out if any of these topics interest you.

 A non-exhaustive list of topics I am interested in: